seanox/aspect-js/manual/en/markup.md

 </article>
 ```

-Example of the output of a DataSource resource with a specific data URL and
+Example of the output via DataSource-URL with a specific data URL and
 transformation URL.
 The blank character is used for separation.
 Both URLs must
 begin with the DataSource protocol and only the first two entries are used from
 which the first refers to the data and the second to the transformation.